imixs/imixs-docker/backup/README.md

 Each backup file has a time stamp prefix indicating the backup time:

-	2018-01-07_03:00_pgdump.sql
+	2018-01-07_03:00_dump.tar.gz

 ### Cron
-Based on the cron settings provided in the environment variable "BACKUP\_CRON" the backup\_init script starts a cron job to schedule the backup.sh script.
+Based on the _cron_ settings provided in the environment variable "BACKUP\_CRON" the backup\_init script starts a cron job to schedule the backup.sh script.

 Example: